Genetic Engineering of Mammalian Stem Cells

 Wellcome Trust Genome Campus, Hinxton, Cambridge

-The informatics underlying the visualization of gene structures and the design of gene targeting vectors, recombineering oligos and genotyping primers will be demonstrated.
-Students will also run their own gene targeting designs using web-based tools and learn how to use the public IKMC gene targeting resources.
+The informatics underlying the visualization and interpretation of gene structures will be presented focusing on the practical design of gene targeting strategies.
+Students will also develop their own CRISPR-mediated gene targeting designs using web-based tools and learn how to exploit the public IKMC/IMPC mouse gene targeting/phenotyping resources.

 2. Recombineering of BACs and Gene Targeting Vectors

-Students will use recombineering to make BAC transgenes and targeting vectors.
+Students will use recombineering to make modified BAC transgenes and gene targeting constructs.
 The theoretical principles underlying both recombineering and rational targeting vector design will be presented in lectures and practical exercises.

-Students will be introduced to the uses of the highly efficient piggyBac transposon systems for BAC transgenesis, insertional mutagenesis and reprogramming for iPS.
+Students will be introduced to the uses of the highly efficient PiggyBac transposon systems for BAC transgenesis and reprogramming for iPS.

 - Professor Francis Stewart (Dresden University of Technology, Dresden, Germany)